sp-95/python-lifecycle-training/README.rst

 Logging: loguru
 ===============

-**Loguru** is a library which aims to bring enjoyable logging in Python.
+**Loguru** is a library that aims to bring enjoyable logging in Python.

 Also, this library is intended to make Python logging less painful by adding a bunch of useful functionalities that solve caveats of the standard loggers.
 Using logs in your